 Most developers and investors pay more attention to cash flow because they use this statement as a budget control mechanism, as well as to monitor progress and performance.
 In large, multinational companies, incentives are often provided to client representatives based on cash flow commitment versus the actual cash flow achieved.

-To find out more about our quantity surveying and cost consultancy services please call 0800 PRENDOS, email prendos@prendos.co.nz or fill in the form below:
+To find out more about our quantity surveying and cost consultancy services please call 0800 PRENDOS or email prendos@prendos.co.nz or fill in the form below: